eelkevdbos/firebase-php/README.md

 ##Eventing

 The library supports the EventEmitter pattern.
 The event-emitter is attached to the Firebase class.
-A list of events available will follow soon.
+Events currently available:
+- RequestsBatchedEvent